Why You Can’t Trust Real Estate Agents When Buying A House

 Things that your agent might say (and you should ignore) when you are about to put in a bid are:

 • “Don’t bid too low or you will offend the sellers”.
 This is garbage – if the sellers can’t handle a low ball bid then they are unrealistic.
 And what exactly is a bid that is “too low”?
-I’m not saying put in an unrealistic bid but don’t be afraid to start lower and work your way up.
-As I mentioned before it’s important to know the market so that you don’t have to rely on the asking price or your agent to tell you the proper market value of the house.
+I’m not saying put in an unrealistic bid, but don’t be afraid to start low and work your way up.ย It’s important to know the market so that you don’t have to rely on the asking price or your agent to tell you the proper market value of the house.

 Negotiation – don’t listen to a word your agent has to say.

 At this point you are potentially pretty close to buying a house.
-You want to buy the house but at the lowest price, the seller wants to sell the house to you but at the highest price and your agent wants you to buy the house and doesn’t care at all what price you buy it for because they just want the deal done right now.
-Since paying a higher price will get the deal done quicker a lot of agents will encourage you to bid higher which basically means that you are negotiating against them as well as the seller.
+You want to buy the house at the lowest price, the seller wants to sell the house to you at the highest price and your agent wants you to buy the house and doesn’t care at all what price you pay because they just want the deal done right now.
+Since paying a higher price will get the deal done quicker, a lot of agents will encourage you to bid higher which basically means that you are negotiating against them as well as the seller.

 Things that your agent might say (and you should ignore) when you are negotiating are:

-• “Are you willing to lose this house for $12 a month?”
-This is part two of the previous point which is applied if you don’t bite on the first attempt.
+• “Are you willing to lose this house for $12 a month?”ย This is part two of the previous point which is applied if you don’t bite on the first attempt.
 It’s also a more useful gambit if the “separation” is a bit greater.
-If you and the seller are $12,000 apart then that sounds pretty significant but what if you are only $75 a month apart (for 25 years) or even better what if you are only $63/month apart (over 40 years).
+If you and the seller are $12,000 apart, that sounds pretty significant, but what if you are only $75 a month apart (for 25 years) or even better what if you are only $63/month apart (over 40 years).
+That doesn’t sound like much (even if it is).

 Conclusion